ppgia-unifor/resilience-bench/docs/README.md

 ## Architectural overview

-ResilienceBench architecture includes four main services: a **scheduler**, a **client service**, a **proxy service**, and a **target service**, which interact at run time as depicted in the diagram below.
+The ResilienceBench architecture comprises four main services: a **scheduler**, a **client service**, a **proxy service**, and a **target service**, which interact at run time as depicted in the diagram below.

 <br/><br/>
 <img src="./img/resiliencebench-arch-trans.png" width=900>
 <br/><br/>

 The scheduler (i) parses and executes the set of resilience test scenarios specified by the ResilienceBench user in a [JSON input file](#test-scenarios); (ii) invokes the client service with the test parameters for each scenario; and (iii) collects the test results received from the client service and returns them to the user as set of [CSV files](#test-results).
+The scheduler is implemented in Python, being the only native service of ResilienceBench.

 The client service (i) invokes the target service using a given resilience pattern (e.g., Retry), as specified in the test scenario being executed; (ii) collects and calculates a set of performance and resilience metrics (e.g., mean response timefrom the result of each target service invocation; and (iii) returns the collected performance metrics to the scheduler.
+The client service can be implemented in any language supporting the use of resiliency patterns during the invocation of remote services.
+Currently, ResilienceBench includes two versions of the client service: one implemented in C\#, using the [Polly](https://github.com/App-vNext/Polly) resilience library, and the other implemented in Java, using the [Resilience4j](https://github.com/resilience4j/resilience4j) resilience library.
+Both versions support the use of the [Retry](https://docs.microsoft.com/en-us/azure/architecture/patterns/retry) and [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker) patterns, in their basic configurations.

 The proxy service transparently injects a given type of failure (e.g., abort or delay failures) into the target service invocation flow, according to a given failure rate.
+Any intermediary HTTP service capable of injecting faults into an HTTP invocation stream cab be used as the proxy service.
+Currently, ResilienceBench uses [Envoy](https://www.envoyproxy.io/) as its proxy service.

 Finally, the target service simply processess and responds to the client service's requests.
+Any service that responds to HTTP requests can be used as the target service.
+Currently, ResilienceBench uses [httpbin](https://github.com/postmanlabs/httpbin) as its target service.

+At run time, the scheduler and the client service are deployed into two separate Docker containers, while the proxy service and the target service are deployed jointly, in a single containter (see the architecture diagram above).
+ResilienceBench uses [Vagrant](https://www.vagrantup.com/intro) to configure and create the environment's host machine, and [Docker Compose](https://docs.docker.com/compose/) to build, configure, and execute the environment's service containers.

 ## Test scenarios